ShauryaRawat10/Data-Engineering/Azure Cloud/Introduction/Synapse.md

 > Error: File 'https://mue10pocadls01.dfs.core.windows.net/shauryarawat/Input/EmployeeADF.csv' cannot be opened because it does not exist or it is used by another > process.

 This happens due to permission issue.
-Give Azure BLOB reader role in Entra ID
+Give Azure BLOB reader role in Storage account

 ```
 CREATE DATABASE [DEV-Shaurya];